Op-Eds

 rights of property; and have in general been as short in their lives as they

 have been violent in their deaths."
-James Madison "The fundamental principle of our
+James Madison "The fundamental

+rule.)
 George Washington (1732-1799) Father

 of the Country, 1st President of the United States